Sina-Haz/Data-101-Projects/Final_Project/README.md

-This is my final project for Data 101.
 For this project I take in several years worth of NBA regular season data to train multiple regression models, and try to accurately predict a team's win percentage based off their traditional and advanced statistics.
 Then I use several statistical methods such as hypothesis testing, data visualization and data cleaning to optimize these models.
 Finally, I chose the best model based off which one has the lowest root mean squared error when predicting against a testing set of data and draw further conclusions from there.